skalenetwork/documentation/validators/schain-upgrade.md

 #### Back up SGX after node set up :
  [How to back up SGX](https://skale.network/docs/documentation/sgxwallet/docs/backup-procedure)

-### Step 2 - Upgrade TestNet to v1.1.0-beta.5 Version for SKALE Chain creation
+### Step 2 - Upgrade TestNet node to 1.4.1-testnet version for SKALE Chain creation

 #### Prerequisites

 This update includes changes to docker-compose option:

-with the update, validators would need to support docker-compose themselves: setup and update it if necessary.
+With the update, validators would need to support docker-compose themselves: setup and update it if necessary.
 Installing docker-compose during SKALE node init is now disabled.

 Consensus: the build introduces BLAKE3 hash and consensus DB changes (for better performance).
 Should not impact update process